leogbo/mambadev-guides/mamba-instructions.md

 ---

-## 🔒 Strict Refactor Mode (Sensitive/Private Code)
+## 🔒 Strict Refactor Mode

-Use when working on production logic or proprietary business flows.
+Use for production/proprietary logic.

 | Rule                          | Constraint                              |
 |-------------------------------|------------------------------------------|